 The university strives to maximize F&A cost recovery, consistent with sponsor policy (e.g., some federal agencies and not-for-profit organizations have a lower rate that they consistently ask awardees to accept).
 There may be instances when a department and college feel it is in their best interests to propose a rate lower than that which the sponsor routinely provides.
 Units can propose and accept lower rates; this should be a rare occurrence, however.

 “Facilities” is defined as depreciation and use allowances, interest on debt associated with certain buildings, equipment and capital improvements, operation and maintenance expenses, and library expenses.
 “Administration” is defined as general administration and expenses, departmental and college administration, sponsored projects administration, and all other types of expenditures not listed specifically under one of the subcategories of Facilities.

 F&A cost rates are determined in conjunction with auditors from the U.S. Department of Health and Human Services.
 There are separate rates for different types of activities, but in each case the rate is calculated and charged as a percentage of modified total direct costs (MTDC).
-To determine the MTDC base to which the F&A rate will be applied, add all direct costs then subtract equipment, capital expenditures (alterations and renovations), charges for patient care and tuition remission, off-campus space rental costs, scholarships and fellowships, and the portion of each subgrant or subcontract in excess of $25,000.
+To determine the MTDC base to which the F&A rate will be applied, add all direct costs then subtract equipment, capital expenditures (alterations and renovations), charges for patient care and tuition remission, off-campus space rental costs, scholarships and fellowships, participant support costs, and the portion of each subgrant or subcontract in excess of $25,000.